groupdocs/reference.groupdocs.com/content/sites/groupdocs/assembly/english/java/com.groupdocs.assembly/datasourceinfo/_index.md

 When the name of the data source object is null or empty, you can still access members of the data source object in a template document using context object member access (see Template Syntax Reference for more information), but you cannot access the data source object itself.

-When passing multiple com.groupdocs.assembly.DataSourceInfo instances to com.groupdocs.assembly.DocumentAssembler, only the name of the first data source object can be null or empty.
+When passing multiple [DataSourceInfo](../../com.groupdocs.assembly/datasourceinfo) instances to [DocumentAssembler](../../com.groupdocs.assembly/documentassembler), only the name of the first data source object can be null or empty.
 Names of the rest ones must be specified and unique.

 **Parameters:**
 | Parameter | Type | Description |